infolks/labelmore-essentials/README.md

 ### JSON Encoder

-Exports the annotation in a COCO JSON format.
+Exports the annotation in a JSON format.
 The JSON encoder by default doesn't contain any export formats.
 Format for each label type can be registered using the ```registerFormat``` method of the encoder.